emmawalshdev/kaytea_art/README.md

   - This form will live on a seperate contact page and will handle all general enquiries from users.

 * An online store selling original artwork, prints and gifts
-  - The artsotre categories will be:
+  - The artstore categories will be:
     - original artwork
     - prints
     - greeting cards